A new credit card is one way to improve your credit mix, which could increase your score as long as you make your payments on time

 Since you live at home, you might ask your parents if they would add you as an authorized user on one of their credit card accounts.
 They don’t need to actually give you a card of your own; just adding you to their account will cause the new card to be reported to your credit file and build more credit data and your score.

 If you want to add an installment loan, you might buy a small piece of furniture for your room (or as a gift for letting you live at home) and pay it off using the store’s financing.
-Be aware that opening new credit will initially cause another small drop in your score due to a hard inquiry, but it will recover in a few months as you make payments on time.
+Be aware that opening new credit will initially cause another small drop in your score due to a hard inquiry, but it will recover in a few months as you make payments on time.credit mix.
+You were managing a car loan (an installment loan) and a credit card (a revolving credit account) successfully at the same time.
+So, you had two active accounts on which to base your score.
+Now, you are just managing one.

 A healthy mix of various types of borrowing is worth about 10 percent of your overall score.
 By paying off your loan you turned an active loan into a closed loan.
 In real life this is a good thing; however, in the world of credit scoring, you just became a higher risk.
 Paying off the loan made that part of the mix count for less.
 Why?
 Because a closed account counts for less than an active or open one.
 This may sound silly, but while you were paying on the account, FICO could infer that since you were paying on time, all was well with you.
 Now that you’re not making payments, it’s harder for them to know if you’re having a hard time financially; therefore, more doubt and more risk.
 Got it?